Varun-kumar01/Course_mart/README.md

 => Run the index.js file in the root to see the working of the website (Use Postman as of now).

-=> As of now only the skeleton of the backend is built i.e., admins/users can sign up.
+=> As of now only the core of the backend is built i.e., admins/users can sign up.
 I used JWT for authentication.
 Admins can upload their courses but there is no     front end now.
 And a Mongo DB must be connected. no payment gateway yet.

-=> But the core of the website (Back-end logic) is done, and the entire website will be ready very soon.
+=> The core of the website (Back-end logic) is done, and the entire website will be ready very soon.